 Although many species of lavender exist, L. angustifolia is the most popular, and with good reason.

-Its upright spikes of purple flowers and silvery leaves impart a unique shape and exceptional fragrance to beds, borders, and containers, and once established, it’s an extremely drought-tolerant perennial.
+Its upright spikes of purple flowers and silvery leaves impart a unique color combination, shape, and exceptional fragrance to beds, borders, and containers.
+And once established, it’s an extremely drought-tolerant perennial.

 Hardy to USDA zone 5, lavender should be covered with mulch during the winter for protection.

 Harvest entire stalks of flowers just as they bloom, and dry them for a soothing, rejuvenating tincture, perfume, or massage oil.